 - Event 2: Wednesday, July 8, 2020, 12 Noon ET — “Section 230 in an Election Year: How Republicans and Democrats are Approaching Proposed Changes”

 - Is Section 230 the new bugaboo of election years?
 Will life return to normal in 2021?
 This panel will explore the combination of forces that have made Section 230 susceptible to political pressure from both sides of the aisle.

 - Event 3: Wednesday, July 15, 2020, 12 Noon ET — “Public Input on Platform Algorithms: The Role of Transparency and Feedback in Information Technology”

 - This panel will consider what role governments have, or should have, in reacting to the power of tech platforms vis-à-vis their role in public discourse.
 It truly aims to consider the pros and cons of government and public involvement and engagement in pushing platforms to adopt greater transparency about the use of their algorithms.

-Follow upcoming Live Online events at Broadband Breakfast Live Online Launches Series of "Section 230: Separating Fact From Fiction," in Partnership with CCIA
+Follow upcoming Broadband Breakfast Live Online events.
+See also other events in the series on "Section 230: Separating Fact From Fiction," in Partnership with CCIA.

 Signup for Broadband Breakfast